Vulvar Cancer Samples for Research

 • Age: Most women diagnosed with vulvar cancer are older than 50.
 Only a small percentage of invasive vulvar cancer occurs in women younger than 40.

 • Immune system deficiency: Women with lowered immune systems have a higher risk of developing vulvar cancer.
-A lowered immune system can be caused by immune suppression from corticosteroid medications, organ transplantation, treatment for other types of cancer, or human immunodeficiency virus (HIV), the virus that causes acquired immune deficiency syndrome (AIDS).
+A lowered immune system can result from immune suppression caused by corticosteroid medications, organ transplantation, treatment for other types of cancer, or human immunodeficiency virus (HIV), the virus that causes acquired immune deficiency syndrome (AIDS).
 When a person has a lowered immune system, their body is more likely to develop infections, including an human papillomavirus (HPV) infection.

 • Precancerous conditions: Precancerous conditions of the vulva can increase a woman’s risk of developing vulvar cancer.
 These include vulva intraepithelial neoplasia (VIN), Paget’s disease, cervical cancer, vaginal cancer, or melanoma elsewhere on the body.